GlynDobson/WorkspaceONE/DSP/imaging/README.md

 <h1>Windows device lifecycle</h1>
 <h2>Automated reprovisioning of devices using Workspace ONE</h2>

-Use this set of script to re-image a device with a fresh Windows install and have the device automatically enroll into Workspace ONE and join the domain.
+Use this set of scripts to re-image a device with a fresh Windows install and have the device automatically enroll into Workspace ONE and join the domain.

 Requirements: